 Exercise normal safety precautions in Italy.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
+Use common sense and look out for suspicious behaviour.
 Monitor the media and other sources for changes to local travelling conditions.

 - Italy is located in an active seismic region and experiences a number of earthquakes each year.
 Significant earthquakes occur occasionally, resulting in damage to infrastructure, homes and property, causing injuries and death.
 If you're in an affected area, monitor media reports and follow the advice of local authorities.
 See

 Travel Smart for general advice for all travellers.

 Italy is a party to the

 Schengen Convention, along with a number of other European countries.
 This allows you to enter Italy without a visa in some circumstances.

 In other circumstances, you'll need to get a visa before you travel to Italy.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy of Italy or visit the

 Embassy of Italywebsite for the most up-to-date information.

 Make sure you get a clearly legible entry stamp in your passport when you enter the